HarBatt/Generative_Models/README.md

 # Generative Adversarial Networks

-This repo contains several explanations, implementations of SOTA GAN algorithms, and detailed descriptions of some of the basic GAN concepts.
+This repo contains several explanations, implementations of SOTA Generative algorithms, and detailed descriptions of some of the basic GAN concepts.

 Areas incude: